Monica Yunus: Early life and education

-Monica Yunus was born in 1979 in Chittagong, Bangladesh to Muhammad Yunus, an economist and his then wife, Vera Forostenko, the daughter of Russian immigrants to Trenton, New Jersey.
-Monika has one younger half-sister, Dina Yunus.
+Monica Yunus was born in 1977 in Chattogram, Bangladesh to Muhammad Yunus, an economist and his then wife, Vera Forostenko, the daughter of Russian immigrants to Trenton, New Jersey.
+She has one younger half-sister, Dina Yunus.
 Yunus' parents met in 1967 while attending Vanderbilt University.
 They were married in 1970.
 Yunus' parents' marriage ended within months of her birth, and Forostenko returned with Monica to the United States to live with her parents, claiming that Bangladesh was not a good place to raise a baby.

 Yunus grew up in the home of her Russian grandparents in New Jersey where she learned to speak and write Russian and other Slavic languages as well as English.
 Yunus also speaks and writes fluently in Italian, Spanish, German, and French.
 Yunus' grandmother was highly influential in encouraging her interest in singing.
 At a very early age, Yunus' grandmother began taking her to sing in the choir at their Russian Orthodox Church, a choir Yunus would sing with throughout her entire childhood.
 It was while singing in this church choir that Yunus first fell in love with classical music.

 At the age of eleven, Yunus' mother helped her begin studying voice formally through lessons.
 Shortly thereafter, Yunus became a member of the Metropolitan Opera's Children's Chorus for a number of years.
 At 13, Monica was accepted to the prestigious Tanglewood Music Center in Massachusetts, and this is where she first became interested in becoming a professional opera singer.
 Beginning at the age of 15, Yunus spent five summers at the Aspen Music Festival honing her craft with some of the world's best music teachers.
 While at Aspen, Yunus recorded and performed the role of Laurie in the world premiere of Copland's The Tender Land Suite, in which she can be heard on the KOCH International label.

 In 1997, after attending the prestigious Lawrenceville School, Yunus entered the Juilliard School from which she graduated four years later with a Bachelor's in Vocal Performance.
 During this time Yunus sang in several professional operas (see below) and was a member of Berkshire Opera's Young Artist Program.
 She also studied at the Bay Area Summer Opera Theatre Institute in the summer of 2000.
 Yunus remained at Juilliard for graduate studies and earned a master's degree in Vocal Performance in 2002.
 While in graduate school at Juilliard, Yunus was a member of Pittsburgh Opera's Young Artist Program and she performed the role of Mrs. Hayes in Susannah at the Juilliard Opera Center.